Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Conclusions

 \section{Conclusions}

-We presented a framework for the generation and optimization of reduced order flexible patterns.
-Our pattern generator is capable of creating complex patterns based on hexagonal or rectangular tilings whose deformation behavior can then be simulated.
+We presented a framework for the generation and optimization of reduced-order flexible patterns.
+Our pattern generator is capable of {creating complex patterns containing zigzag-spring meso-structures} based on hexagonal or rectangular tilings whose deformation behavior can then be simulated.
 Since the simulation of such complex patterns has a high computational cost, we simplify the pattern by encoding the complex deformation behavior of the structure into the meta-material parameters of a more simple pattern.
+We furthermore showed that a small but varied set of example deformations of {the zigzag pattern} is sufficient to properly fit the material parameters of the simplified pattern and that increasing the number of samples does not yield an improved approximation.
 The simple pattern can then be used for shape design, which we demonstrated by finding the optimal boundary constraints that deform the pattern into the desired target shape.